Converging to the Chase - a Tool for Finite Controllability: Proof of the Lifting Lemma

-Let now $j$ be a position in $P$ which is not in $PY(i_1, i_2\ldots i_s)$.
-That means that the variable $P(j)$ is in $S$.
-Define $f'(j,P)$ as $f(P(j))$.
-The condition $f'(j,P) \equiv_0 f(j,P)$ now holds trivially, since $f$ was a 0-evaluation.
+Let now $j$ be a position in $PP_x$ which is not in $top.pos(PP_x)$.
+That means that the variable $z=PP_x(j)$ is in $S$.
+Define $f'(j,PP_x)$ as $f(z)$.
+The condition $f'(j,PP_x) \equiv_0 f(j,PP_x)$ now holds trivially, since $f$ was a 0-evaluation.

 We defined a function $f'$, which satisfies the first and the third condition from Definition \ref{podobne}.
-Now we need to make sure that $Chase \models f'(P)$.
-We know that $Chase \models C$, so this part of proof would be finished if we could show that $f'(P)=C$.
+Now we need to check that $Chase \models f'(PP_x)$.
+We know that $Chase \models C$, so this part of proof would be finished if we could show that $f'(PP_x)=C$.
+Of course by the definition of $f'$ the atoms $f'(PP_x)$ and $C$ have equal elements of $Chase$ in the root and in all the positions in the set $top.pos(PP_x)$.
+But this is not that clear what happens in the remaining positions.
 Surprisingly, this is the crucial moment, the one we spent long pages preparing for.
-The full power of the normal form and family patterns is going to be used in the next 6 lines:
+The full power of the normal form and family patterns is going to be used in the next 8 lines: